 Lothric has become the latest staging ground for the firelinking ritual thanks to the drift bringing the First Flame there.
 This requires that at least parts of the land surrounding the original fire also be brought over, and that land would be Drangleic.
 While the kingdom bearing its name had already been destroyed during the events of DS2, its legacy remained in the various ruins and cultural items found across the continent.
 And while we don’t encounter any of these places outside of the Dreg Heap, the numerous parts of Lordran brought over to Drangleic indicates that enough would end up there to inspire the culture.
-This likely included the Dragon Aerie.
-Recall that the eastern end of Drangleic was a flourishing wyvern nest.
-What would have stopped these dragons from continuing to multiply and eventually spreading to the rest of the continent?
-In that ruined land, they were the apex predator, and the absence of the Dragon Shrine’s venerable archdragon from the historical record means that they potentially lacked leadership following the events of DS2.
+The Dragon Aerie was likely among them.

 In short, Drangleic’s burgeoning wyvern populace drifted over with the First Flame, creating a crisis for the unprepared humans already settling the land.
 The melted state of the Dragonslayer Armour proves the threat of these fire-breathing invaders even when properly equipped to counter them.
 So, with nothing else to rely upon, they turned to the historical and religious elements which also stagnated there for aid.
 Even though this knowledge was probably fragmentary like was the case for DS2’s various faiths, it would have still taught them about the Anor Londo gods, the firelinking tradition, and dragonslaying.
 And without the Way of White to clarify doctrine, Lothric’s forefathers’ wholesale embrace of Gwyn’s firstborn in particular was all but guaranteed.